Risk Management Procedure

 The Risk Management Process

 Effective risk management provides a level of assurance that an organization will achieve or exceed its objectives.
 Complying with obligations is an essential component of due diligence responsibilities.
 The risk management framework typically involves a four-stage process (outlined below) to identify hazards and assess and control the associated risks with activities, products and services over which it has control or influence.
-A risk management process takes into consideration the health and safety of employees, contractors, visitors, stakeholders and equipment, as well as environmental impacts.

 The goal and objective of the risk management process is to enable: